Overlap Structure and Free Energy Fluctuations in Short-Range Spin Glasses

 Translation-covariance follows because $\omega$ is treated as a random variable rather than as a fixed state; i.e., an event, which in this setting is a function on the spins, is evaluated in terms of its $(J,\omega)$-probability.
 Eq.~(\ref{eq:3}) is then replaced by

-which, given the translation covariance of Gibbs states in $\kappa_J$, is clearly satisfied. $\diamond$
+which, given the translation covariance of Gibbs states in $\kappa_J$, is clearly satisfied.

-In the above constructions it was assumed that there exist multiple edge overlap values in pairs of pure states chosen from a mixed state~$\Gamma$ in~$\kappa_J$; this is an important feature of multi-step replica symmetry breaking~\cite{Parisi79,Parisi83,MPSTV84a,MPSTV84b,MPV87} in which spin and edge overlaps from such a~$\Gamma$ span a range of values.
-In contrast, if there is a~$p_0$ such that the distribution of pure state overlaps (other than self-overlaps) in each~$\Gamma$ from~$\kappa_J$ is a $\delta$-function at that~$p_0$ (i.e., one-step~RSB) then the process becomes trivial: if $p=p_0$ then the restricted metastate is supported on all of the states in~$\kappa_J$; if $p\ne p_0$ (and $\delta$ is sufficiently small) the construction is inapplicable.
-In what follows we will always assume that the support of the overlap distribution in $\Gamma$'s chosen from~$\kappa_J$ is spread over multiple values.
+In the above constructions it was assumed that there exist multiple edge overlap values for incongruent pure states chosen from a mixed state~$\Gamma$ in~$\kappa_J$; this is an important feature of replica symmetry breaking~\cite{Parisi79,Parisi83,MPSTV84a,MPSTV84b,MPV87} in which spin and edge overlaps from such a~$\Gamma$ span a range of values.
+In contrast, the PBC metastate~$\kappa_J$ for droplet-scaling and TNT comprises a single trivial mixed Gibbs state supported on a pair of spin-reversed pure states with equal weight.
+In the chaotic pairs picture $\kappa_J$ is supported on multiple mixed Gibbs states, but each of these is again a trivial mixture of a single spin-reversed pure state pair.
+In droplet-scaling and TNT (and chaotic pairs when Construction 2 is used), the restricted metastate will either be empty (if $q^{(e)}_{EA}\notin[p-\delta,p+\delta]$) or else it will simply map $\kappa_J$ back to itself.

+Thus the restricted metastate construction is primarily useful in scenarios, such as RSB, where~$\kappa_J$ is supported on nontrivial mixed Gibbs states.